-"Clinic to Farm to Table"
+"Clinic to Farm to Patient"

-The number of participants in the CFT program is expected to be 100 next year from the SAY Clinic and the nearby free HUDA Clinic is to come on board next spring as well.
+The number of participants in the CFP program is expected to be 100 next year from the SAY Clinic and the nearby free HUDA Clinic is to come on board next spring as well.

 Big thanks to Kroger for supplying vegetables in 2018 during the early spring and late fall when the weather in Detroit won't let us grow our own!